Directors and Network

 Dr Labake Fakunle

-Labake is a Teaching Fellow and Coordinator of the MSc Education General Pathway at Moray House School of Education and Sports.
-She is Course Organiser of the MSc Course, “Higher Education in the Global Context”.
-She teaches MSc Education courses, including Education Policies and the Politics of Education.
+Labake is a Teaching Fellow and Coordinator of the MSc Education General Pathway at Moray House School of Education and Sport.
+She is Course Organiser of the MSc Course, “Higher Education in the Global Context” and teaches on other MSc Education courses, including Education Policies and the Politics of Education.
 Labake’s research areas include internationalisation, student experience and employability.
 She is particularly interested in exploring missing voices in dominant discourses in internationalisation processes.

 Dr Andy Hancock